Hooq/unicum/README.md

 Unicum
 =============

-A restful server for unique id generation
+A restful server for unique id generation developed on the hashes of [ShardJS](https://github.com/sullof/shardjs).

 ## The key format